jxlxx/julio/content/posts/01a-golang-and-kafka-and-protobufs.md

 sudo cp -r include/google /usr/local/include
 sudo cp bin/protoc /usr/bin
 ```
 The compiler, `protoc`, takes a `*.proto` file with protocol buffer definition in it and then generates the source code that you use with your applications code.
 I had a lot of problems with setting up `protoc`, all path related and really annoying and boring.
 So I instead did a quick hack, to get up and running quickly.

 **If you have protoc working, skip the next section.**

 # Resolving my protoc issues in kind of a gross way

 I tried a slew of things, but I continued to have issues with `protoc` and paths to things.
 Since I have better things to do, I did this just to get up and running quickly.
-I have since changed thigs on my machine which maybe means I don't have to go this route anymore, but honestly who cares.
+I have since changed things on my machine which maybe means I don't have to go this route anymore, but honestly who cares.
 This way I never have to care about my paths and all my `*.proto` files are together, and it's easy to move them where they need to be.
 -  I created a directory (`/protobuf-generator`) where all my other Go repos live (I don't use `~/go` because I like making life harder for myself)
 - and to that I added `/github.com` (from `github.com/protocolbuffers/protobuf`, just for the example directory from the official tutorial),
 - then I added `/google` (from `google.golang.org/protobuf/protec-gen-go`, the actual plugin),